JoeApperson/live-local/README.md

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

-You can find a usable demo instance of this app [here](http://livloc.thefarmgarden.com)
+You can find a usable demo instance of this app [here](http://pcs-live-local.heroku.com)

 ## API Server

-Run `yarn api-server` to start the dev API Server.
+Run `yarn start` to build the app and start the dev API Server.
 This is a simple Express.js app used to proxy requests to the Live Music Archive.
 The API server runs on port 8065.
+It can be overridden by setting the PORT environment variable.

 ## Development server